 How Do Marketing Funnels Work?

 Marketers target consumers at different stages to push them deeper down the path.
-As the stages go by, customers get lost along the way – resulting in fewer and fewer customers reaching the end stages.
-Thus, it is represented by a funnel-shape.
+As the stages go by, customers get lost along the way - resulting in fewer and fewer customers reaching the end stages.
+Thus, it is represented by a funnel shape.

 Marketing Vs Sales Funnel

-However, to ensure that you aren’t coming across as insincere, it is important to speak more broadly of the problem, rather than the particular solution you offer for the most part.
+However, to ensure that you aren’t coming across as insincere, it is important to speak more broadly of the problem rather than the particular solution you offer for the most part.

-Sales, however, does form part of the marketing funnel – it comes at the very end.
+However, sales form part of the marketing funnel - it comes at the very end.
 As such, a marketing funnel is sometimes referred to as a marketing sales funnel.

 Types Of Marketing Funnels

 This option is best for introducing the customer to your business and what it can provide them.
-Showing you are worth a follow at every step, you send customers from an introduction page to a newsletter, and then to your social media accounts.
+Showing you are worth a follow at every step, you send customers from an introduction page to a newsletter and then to your social media accounts.
 Make sure that the tone of your messages conveys you as the “hero”.

 Webinars are an excellent way to share your knowledge and expertise.
 Getting people to sign up for a free webinar from your landing page is the first stage of the funnel.
-You can then build trust by providing valuable knowledge and guide your audience to make a purchase.
+You can then build trust by providing valuable knowledge and guiding your audience to make a purchase.

 Live Demo Funnel

 Again, most commonly used in eCommerce, the storefront funnel is a precursor to the product or purchase funnels.
-Essentially, it works in the same way as window shopping does in real life.
+It works in the same way as window shopping does in real life.
 The beginning of the funnel sees the customer face-to-face with all of your products or categories of products on one page.

 With high-quality images and a good product layout, you can optimise the purchase rate using this funnel.